🚚 FREE US SHIPPING ON ORDERS OVER $60 🚚

 • Grapnel Anchor (check price on Amazon): The grapnel anchor has a center shaft and four pieces that dig into the bottom for a great hold.
 One really nice feature is that the points aren't sharp to cause injury or scratches on your boat.
 It's used in lakes and rivers and folds up to stow flat.

 • Mushroom Anchor (check price on Amazon): The mushroom anchor is hard to miss.
 It's shaped like, you guessed it, a mushroom.
 It's used on rivers and lakes and is great for PWCs like kayaks, jet skis, Jon boats and even water toys like inflatable trampolines!
 It's best used in calm conditions.
-It stores easily and all you have to do is toss it over; no fussing with edges that don't dig into where they're supposed to.
+It stores easily, and all you have to do is toss it over; there's no fussing with edges that don't dig into where they're supposed to.

 The 5 Best Boat Anchors to Secure Your Vessel

 From bass boats and cabin cruisers to trawlers, sport fishing boats and pontoon boats, every water-going vessel needs staying power.
-Even jets skis use anchors!
+Even jet skis use anchors!
 Read on for an in-depth look at some of my top picks.

 Editors Choice

-Check Price on Amazon - Better Boat's anchor kit comes with a fluke-style anchor, a chain with shackles and nylon line.
+Check Price on Amazon - Better Boat's anchor kit comes with a fluke-style anchor, a chain with shackles and a nylon line.
 It's made of hot-dipped galvanized steel, has a pre-spliced eyelet and provides a secure hold in high tide and harsh winds.
 Anchors are available in 8.5 lb. and 13 lb. to hold boats from 15 to 30 feet.

-Fortress Marine FX-37 Anchor
+1. Fortress Marine FX-37 Anchor

 Check price on Amazon

 The Fortress Marine Anchor FX-37 is made of lightweight but strong aluminum alloy.
 It's rustproof and has superb holding power.
-The points are sharper than heavier dull-edged anchors to set fast and go deep.
+The points are sharper than heavier, dull-edged anchors to set fast and go deep.

-Manson Galvanized Supreme Anchor
+2. Manson Galvanized Supreme Anchor

 Check price on Amazon

-Greenfield 515-R Mushroom Anchor
+3. Greenfield 515-R Mushroom Anchor

 Check price on Amazon